 Smarter Exclusion Monitoring Makes a Safer Healthcare System

 Not only is ProviderTrust a thought leader when it comes to compliance monitoring, but our smarter monitoring, built on data enrichment, seamless integrations, and unmatched monitoring science, ensures that we find every single exclusion for our clients.
-We are so confident in our approach that we even guarantee our results with a $10 million Errors & Omissions Policy.
+We are so confident in our approach that we even guarantee our results with an Errors & Omissions Policy.